NitiSinghalGupta/gaproject2-Meatup/README.md

 # Meat Up

-Meat up is an application to host events and also to eat together.
+Meat up is an online application to host events over lunch.
+This allows one to make precious use of their lunch time with a nice company to talk to.

 ## Technologies Used